 Welcome to Hebridean Celtic Festival.
 As ever, we want to make sure everyone is able to come and join in the fun of the festival.
-This information is here to assist you in having the best weekend possible.
+This information is here to help you have the best weekend possible.

 Site Layout and Ground Conditions

 Like many festivals; our main arena is a green field site.
-There are some paths, and trackway is used for accessing the viewing area within the mainstage, but the site can be challenging to move around for wheelchairs or those with walking difficulties.
-Wet weather especially can have an impact on how easy it is for people to move around the site.
+There are some paths, and trackway is used to give you smoother access to the viewing area within the mainstage.
+The site can be challenging to move around for wheelchairs or those with walking difficulties, especially in wet weather.
 Please take this into consideration when deciding on what equipment to bring with you.

 Chemical toilet units, designed for access for wheelchair users, are provided near to the disabled viewing entrance area.
+These are reserved for disabled people only, so there is seldom a queue.
 There is also generous provision of standard toilet units on the grassed area of the site.

 Medical Services and Assistance at the Event